But exposure notifications only work if you and the people around you turn them on. Yes, you!

 My state is not on that list.
 Can I get notified when exposure notifications become available?

 Listen out for announcements from your local health department.
+I will also update the list above as more come online.

 If you have an iPhone, this might also help: Go to Settings, then Exposure Notifications and make sure Availability Alerts are turned on.